eleaunord/42-CPP01/README.md

 - When the zombie object is large or has a dynamic size (e.g., large arrays, complex data structures).
 - When the zombie needs to persist after the function returns, or when the lifetime of the zombie is not tied to a single function call.
 - When you need to manage the object’s lifetime manually, for example, to share the object across different parts of the program.

+## Exercise 01: new[] and delete[]

+## Exercise 02: Demystify references

+Constant pointer that is never NULL and always unreferenced.
+Assign variable directly to the reference, it will always be pointing to this variable and we will not able to make it point to something else later.

+## Exercise 03: pointers and references

+### Similarities
+Indirect Access:
+- Both pointers and references allow you to access and modify the value of another variable indirectly.

+int a = 10;
+int* ptr = &a;   // Pointer to a int& ref = a;    // Reference to a

+*ptr = 20;       // Modifies a through pointer
+ref = 30;        // Modifies a through reference

+Memory Address:
+- Both can be used to obtain the memory address of a variable.
+- Pointers store the address of the variable, while references internally hold the address of the variable they refer to.

+int a = 10;
+int* ptr = &a;   // Pointer holds the address of a int& ref = a;    // Reference refers to a

+std::cout << ptr << std::endl;   // Outputs the memory address of a
+std::cout << &ref << std::endl;  // Outputs the memory address of a

+Function Arguments:
+- Both can be used to pass arguments to functions, allowing the function to modify the original variable.